pippinbarr/cart253-2019/modules/core-inheritance-and-polymorphism/core-inheritance-and-polymorphism.md

 ## A note on ordering

 - Note that when we're working with inheritance it __matters what order we include our files__ in `index.html`
-- We need to include the parent class first, then the children, so:
+- We need to __include the parent class first__, then the children, so:

 ```html
 <script src="js/Shape.js"></script>